Quarmuz/IntroToIM/June_8_Image_Manipulation/README.md

 - consider some design choices
   - the input answer may stay with disabled input after verification (currently causing too much coding trouble to be resoved quickly)
   - upon wrong answer the image may stay instead of being rerolled, potentially additional hint can be displayed
+- fix the tutorial
+  - it should not re-roll untill the right input is made
 - add score tracking
   - display the number of right and wrong guesses over the game
 - store image files and answers in the .txt file
   - very powerfull practice, it will allow to switch the content of the game simply by switching the .txt file
   - since different images will need to be loaded, the .txt file can be stored along them in separate interchangable folder
+- make working font adjustment
+  - like really, it seems like some sort of exponential-ish function
+  - the letters are not of the same graphical length anyways
+  - there totally should be some functions for that